cardfunc/element/README.md

-# card3-form
+# CardFunc Element
-Component embedding card details form.
+HTML custom element that provides a PCI-compliant form to enter card details.